ii/org/blog/content/blog/cncf-dan.md

 from noise.

-While APISnoop worked to show gaps in Conformance coverage, a separate effort was started to fill those gaps withq tests.
+While APISnoop worked to show gaps in Conformance coverage, a separate effort was started to fill those gaps with tests.
 Unfortunately, this effort was slow going.
 After about a year, APISnoop showed very little movement on the graph, as the test writing efforts yielded very little results.
 Within character, Dan started to look for other ways to get an increase in coverage happening at a